 During the spring and summer, winged males and females leave the mound and mate in the air.
 Fertilized females (queens) shed their wings, burrow into the ground, and lay eggs to begin a new colony.
 After about 30 days, the eggs hatch into “maggot-like” larvae.
 These are cared for by the queen until they pupate approximately 1-2 months later.
 Within three weeks, the pupae transform into adult “worker” ants, which begin collecting food for themselves, the queen, and for future generations of larvae.
 In the late fall, numerous small colonies appear, many of which will not survive the winter unless the weather is mild.

-Currently the best proven approach to effectively get rid of fire ants naturally involves treating areas around the mounds with an insecticidal bait (Ascend) and then treating individual, problem mounds with a soil drench of spinosad or liquid pyrethrin.
+Currently the best natural solution for controlling fire ants involves treating areas around the mounds with a least-toxic insecticidal bait (Ascend) and then treating individual problem spots with a soil drench of spinosad or liquid pyrethrin.